AMfeta99/LLM-vs.-Human-Minds/README.md

 ## Challenges

 ## Repository_files
+  -requirements.txt: text file with a list the packages used

+Class/Method Files:

+  -Main.py

+  -Init_methods.py

+  -Player.py

+  -Game.py

+Config files containing all prompts used in each game for all actions/roles:
+  -Guessing_game.json
+  -PatternPuzzle_game.json
+  -Impostor_game.json

 ## Acknowledgements
 - Santiago Valdarrama.
 (2024). [llm](https://github.com/svpino/llm/tree/main).
 GitHub, who contributed significantly to the idealization of the project.